 - Australians remaining in Libya should seek professional security advice and have effective personal security measures in place.

 - Australians seeking to depart Libya by road through the Ras Jedir checkpoint on the border with Tunisia should be aware that the road between Tripoli and Zawiya is vulnerable to attack.
 A UK diplomatic convoy was subject to an attempted carjacking on this road in July 2014.
 Other convoys have been attacked.
 You should carefully plan any departure via this route and confirm that the border crossing point is open before you depart.

 - Acts of terrorism occur frequently throughout Libya and target Libyan government and foreign interests.

 - Well-armed militias remain unchecked in many parts of Libya, and serious security incidents are frequent.

 - Almost all diplomatic missions and international organisations have withdrawn staff from Libya due to security concerns.
-You should be aware that the Australian government’s ability to provide consular assistance in Libya except in very limited circumstances.
+Australia can no longer provide consular assistance in Libya except in very limited circumstances.
 For consular advice please contact the Australian Embassy in Rome.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy